liray-unendlich/vps/README.md

   git clone https://github.com/Zenzo-Ecosystem/vps.git && cd vps && ./install.sh -p zenzo -k 87AqVXXXXXERNJxqBGdSS9LDS2vXXXXX5RdiiNd1zM7YAM7SHWX
   ```
   In this script, you can find configuration in masternode.conf in your PC.
-  enter this to check it.
+  Enter this to check it
   ```bash
   cat /tmp/zenzo_masternode.conf
   ```
   and add these lines to your masternode.conf.

-- If you want to generate masternode private key within masternode installation
+- If you want to generate masternode private key within masternode installation,
-  Use this command
+  use this command
   ```bash
   git clone https://github.com/Zenzo-Ecosystem/vps.git && cd vps && ./install.sh -p zenzo -g
   ```
-  And you can check generated private key in PuTTY.
+  and you can check generated private key in PuTTY.
 In this script, you can find configuration in masternode.conf in your PC.
-  enter this to check it.
+  Enter this to check it
   ```bash
   cat /tmp/zenzo_masternode.conf
   ```
   and add these lines to your masternode.conf.

-### More complex situations (ignore if you are installing a single masternode on a new VPS)
+### More Complex Situations (ignore if you are installing a single masternode on a new VPS)

-If you wish to install more than one masternode on the same VPS, you can add a -c parameter to tell the script how many to configure, so for example this would install three ZENZO masternodes (all entered on one line):
+If you wish to install more than one masternode on the same VPS, you can add a -c parameter to tell the script how many to configure, so for example this would install three ZENZO (ZN) masternodes (all entered on one line):

 ```bash
 git clone https://github.com/Zenzo-Ecosystem/vps.git && cd vps && ./install.sh -p zenzo -c 3 -g -x